Read time 4 min

 Office 365 group is the best place to share resources with your teammates while you are working on a project.
 Basically, it is a membership service which allows the user to interact in a cross-service environment.
 An administrator can create Office 365 group, add members, and take benefits of multiple services like Exchange mailboxes, SharePoint library, Microsoft Planner, and Yammer for business, etc.

 Before jumping to create an Office 365 group, you must get complete information about its features, benefits, and limitations.

 Based on usability, there are three types of users who can access the Office 365 Group –

-Owner – Owner is the administrator who has created the group and added multiple members in it.
+- Owner – Owner is the administrator who has created the group and added multiple members in it.
 The owner can add or delete, change settings, or delete the conversation from the shared inbox.
 Additionally, the owner can rename or delete the group as well as take a free Office 365 backup.

 How to create a Group in Outlook?

 If you have an Outlook account configured with an Office 365 account, then it is quite easy to create a group and assign users to it.
 Here is its complete process –

 - In the ribbon follow Home>> New Group.